conectado/conectado-blog/content/sharing-io-resources.md

 }
 ```

-Now we have a single `message_dispatcher` that owns `connections`, by nature of being the single owner, `message_dispatcher` has `&mut` access to `connections` without any additional synchronization.
+In this version we have a single `message_dispatcher` that owns `connections`.
+By nature of being the single owner, `message_dispatcher` has `&mut` access to `connections` without any additional synchronization.
+This is much simpler than using a `Mutex` as there can't be any deadlock[^2].
+But there's head-of-the-line blocking.

-This is very nice, as there's no mutex and thus no deadlocks, but still, head-of-the-line blocking is there!

-After receiving a message in the `message_dispatcher` we call `connections[id].write_all().await` that blocks until we write to that connection preventing us from handling the next message.

-We could have `connections` be a `Vec<Arc<Mutex<OwnedWriteHalf>>>` and spawn a new task where we write to that owned write half instead of doing it in-task, but again, mutexes are a possible foot-gun.

-So we could instead apply a channel per writing half too.
-We can change the `message_dispatcher` to something like this.
+In this case, head-of-the-line block means that line 56 prevents messages from any other client from being processed if the socket is not immediately ready.
+A possible fix is to wrap the sockets in a `Mutex` to be able to move them into a new task for writing, and in that way `message_dispatcher` can continue processing messages, but we're trying to avoid mutexes.

+A better solution is to have a single task owning each writer, in this way:

 ```rs
 async fn central_dispatcher(mut rx: mpsc::Receiver<Message>) {